 Meanwhile, developing countries such as India, Bangladesh, and Kenya are experiencing rapid growth in gig work, particularly in sectors like IT, digital marketing, and customer service.
 This trend is providing new income opportunities and helping to bridge employment gaps, especially for youth and women.
 Remote work, on the other hand, has been widely adopted in countries like Denmark, the Netherlands, and Sweden, which rank highly on the Global Remote Work Index due to their strong digital ecosystems and supportive policies.
 These nations have successfully integrated remote work into their economic models, enhancing productivity and work-life balance.
 By examining these diverse contexts, this paper aims to provide a comprehensive understanding of how the gig economy and remote work are reshaping employment landscapes globally.

-Figure 1: Countries adopting gig economy
+Fig. 1.
+Countries adopting gig economy

 Source: Authors generated based on Global Remote Work Index